housepower/clickhouse_sinker/docs/dev/introduction.md

 Metrics are exposed at `http://ip:port/metrics`.
 IP is the outbound IP of this machine.
 Port is from CLI `--http-port` or env `HTTP_PORT`.

-Sinker registers with Nacos if CLI `--consul-register-enable` or env `CONSUL_REGISTER_ENABLE` is present.
+Sinker registers with Nacos if CLI `--consul-cfg-enable` or env `CONSUL_REGISTER_ENABLE` is present.
 However Prometheus is [unable](https://github.com/alibaba/nacos/issues/1032) to obtain dynamic service list from nacos server.

 - Push to promethues